Home/College Football

 Imago

 Ole Miss players became eager to move on from the Lane Kiffin circus.
-But is a similar mood developing at LSU too?
-The high-profile coach’s entry hasn’t got off to a good start, as the roster loses yet name right after his arrival.
-The transfer portal has announced its presence in the very first week of Lane Kiffin donning LSU colors.
+But is a similar mood developing at LSU, too?
+The high-profile coach’s entry hasn’t gotten off to a good start, as the roster loses yet another name right after his arrival.
+The transfer portal made its presence felt in the very first week of Kiffin donning LSU colors.

 Watch What’s Trending Now!

-LSU made the hire of the season in Lane Kiffin.
-But the high-profile name hasn’t been enough to keep players from entering the portal.
-WR Jelani Watkins will be doing so, after being at Baton Rouge for 2 years.
+The high-profile name hasn’t been enough to keep players from entering the portal.
+WR Jelani Watkins will be doing so after being at Baton Rouge for 2 years.
 He will leave having caught only twice for 21 yards as an LSU WR, preferring a fresh start over the Lane Kiffin rebuild.

 ADVERTISEMENT

 Being buried down the depth chart, Watkins couldn’t get a lot of playing time.
-The WR was able to play in only 5 games in the past two years.
+The WR played in only 5 games in the past two years.
 His entire career stats were recorded in just one game (Southeastern Louisiana).
 He played in only 2 more games this season (Vanderbilt and Oklahoma).
+As a redshirt freshman, Watkins will have three years of eligibility remaining and wants to cash in on it.

 The Lane Kiffin factor doesn’t seem to be enough for these players to continue at LSU.
-The program went into a limbo after firing Brian Kelly, and then pursuing the current HC.
-Kiffin’s fast paced offense usually tends to involve a lot of players.
+The program went into limbo after firing Brian Kelly and then pursuing the current HC.
+Kiffin’s fast-paced offense usually tends to involve a lot of players.
 Meanwhile, LSU football itself has become a major disappointment this season, losing the charm it had on players and recruits.
 Watkins follows another top-rated prospect to the transfer portal, who had also backed out right after Kiffin’s arrival.

 ADVERTISEMENT

 Jelani Watkins joins Kylan Billiot in the transfer portal.
-Billion was also a 4-star prospect, and was rated as the 4th best Louisiana prospect during his recruitment.
+Billiot is also a 4-star prospect and was rated as the 4th-best Louisiana prospect during his recruitment.
 But the WR found almost no opportunity to play, unlike Watkins.
-Billion played only one game with his teammate in his years at LSU.
-He is also a multisport athlete, and also has track and basketball experience from high school.
-Billiot scored more than 1000 points in basketball, and has a record of running 100 meters in 10.27 seconds.
+Billiot played only one game with his teammates during his years at LSU.
+He is also a multi-sport athlete and has track and basketball experience from high school.
+Billiot scored more than 1000 points in basketball and has a record of running 100 meters in 10.27 seconds.

 ADVERTISEMENT